Biden puts U.S. back into fight to slow global warming

 There are two big areas where climate policy deals with day-to-day American life.
 One is electricity generation, and the other is transportation.

-There’s been a quiet transformation, because of market forces that have made wind and solar cheaper than dirtier coal, toward cleaner fuels, and that’s expected to continue so that eventually nearly all of the nation’s power will be low or zero carbon, Larsen and other experts say.
+Market forces have made wind and solar cheaper than dirtier coal, fueling a quiet transformation toward cleaner fuels, and that’s expected to continue so that eventually nearly all of the nation’s power will be low or zero carbon, Larsen and other experts say.

 What happens to cars, trucks and buses will be far more noticeable.
 Several experts foresee the majority of new cars purchased in 2030 being electric.

-Note: This story has been corrected to show that the world has already warmed 1.2 degrees Celsius (2.2 degrees Fahrenheit) since that time.